Barrett's Esophagus (cont.)

 Ablation therapy involves the removal of the target tissue (for example, Barrett's mucosa, high grade dysplasia, or cancer) by procedures (such as, laser or electrocoagulation) that literally destroy the tissue.
 The results of ablation therapy in Barrett's with dysplasia (as well as without dysplasia, which is discussed in the next section) have produced two conclusions.
 One is that ablation succeeds in more than half the cases.
 The second is that the recurrence rates at different centers differ widely.

 Photodynamic therapy is a powerful method of ablation therapy.
 This technique involves the intravenous administration of a photosensitizing agent (for example, sodium porfimer) that is taken up by the dysplastic Barrett's cells.
 Approximately 48 hours later, a laser is used to burn the photosensitized Barrett's cells which are sensitive to the laser because of the photosensitizing agent.
 Normal tissue is not burned because it has not taken up the photosensitizing agent and is not sensitive to the laser.
-The dysplasia is eliminated in more than 75% of patients.
+The dysplasia is eliminated in a majority of patients.
 However, some Barrett's esophagus remains untreated and need biopsy follow-up or additional ablation.
 Long-term studies will be necessary to demonstrate whether this technique prevents esophageal adenocarcinoma on a long term basis (for example, five years and longer after treatment).

 One disadvantage of photosensitizing therapy is that skin takes up some of the photosensitizing agent, and this makes the skin sensitive to normal sunlight.
 The sensitivity may persist for six weeks or more and can result in sunburn even with minimal exposure to direct sunlight.
 Patients, therefore, must remain out of the sunlight for this period.
 Other photosensitizing agents being tested have much less skin sensitivity, but studies are needed to determine if they are effective in eliminating the dysplasia.
 Esophageal narrowings (strictures) are a common complication of PDT but can be managed by endoscopically stretching (dilating) them.